matomo-org/developer-documentation/docs/4.x/media-analytics/faq.md

 ```

 It is important to define these methods before the Piwik tracker file is loaded.
 Otherwise, your `matomoAsyncInit`
-or `piwikMediaAnalyticsAsyncInit` method will never be called.
+or `matomoMediaAnalyticsAsyncInit` method will never be called.

 ## Is it possible to not use the "paq.push" methods and instead call the MediaAnalytics tracker methods directly?

 Yes.
-To initialize the Media tracker you need to define a callback method `window.piwikMediaAnalyticsAsyncInit`
+To initialize the Media tracker you need to define a callback method `window.matomoMediaAnalyticsAsyncInit`
 which will be executed as soon as the media tracker is initialized.
 As soon as this callback is called, you can be sure
 that the `Matomo.MediaAnalytics` object is defined.